 Do I have to meet any academic requirements to be eligible for an internship?

 Yes.
 You must be well advanced in your degree program.
 As a general rule, this means that you will have taken the majority of courses required for your degree and that you are classified as a Senior.
-In addition, your overall GPA must be at least 3.0 at the time you start your internship.
+In addition, your major GPA must be at least 3.0 at the time you start your internship.

 If you are reviewing this information at an earlier stage in your program (freshman through junior status), please be sure to read the section "Ok, I want to do an internship.
 How do I start?"
 The time to start preparing is now, for any status.